input-output-hk/catalyst-ci/docs/src/architecture/09_architecture_decisions/0001-arch-std.md

 * Difficult to ensure the necessary information is captured.
 * Difficult to iterate and be agile.

+## Scope

+This ADR applies to all projects which consume `Catalyst-CI` unless they define an ADR specific to that project.

 ## More Information

 * [arc42]